triton-inference-server/pytriton/docs/deploying_models.md

 ### Exposing ports

-The solution use Triton Inference Server that expose the HTTP, gRPC and metrics ports for communication.
+The library uses Triton Inference Server that exposes the HTTP, gRPC and metrics ports for communication.
 In default configuration the following ports has to be exposed:

 - 8000 for HTTP